fmidev/trains/README.md

 ```

 ## Data
-Data is stored in several csv files.
+Delay data is stored in csv files in directory data/full.
 See location above and structure of the files below.

+Observation data can be obtained from https://opendata.fmi.fi.
+Please consult https://en.ilmatieteenlaitos.fi/open-data for documentation.
+You may also benefit the source code located in spark folder.

 ### Delay data
 Data fields are following: